taihd/FPL-Assistant/project.md

 - Use Google Gemini or OpenAI GPT for the contextual assistant
 - AI Agent understands the "current screen" and related data
+- **Comprehensive Context**: AI has access to ALL FPL data:
+  - All ~600 players with complete stats (price, points, form, ICT, transfers, injuries, etc.)
+  - All 20 teams with strength ratings (attack/defence home/away)
+  - All ~380 fixtures (historical results + upcoming)
+  - All 38 gameweeks (deadlines, average scores, etc.)

 ---